allanrbo/filesremote/README.md

 ### TODO

  * Move back/fwd/parent to a Go menu instead of File menu.
- * Backspace should navigate back (keep stack of prev dirs).
+ * Drag & drop file upload / download
  * Executable flags should give executable icon
  * Symlink icon
- * Sudo checkbox or button
- * Drag & drop file upload / download
  * Rename files
  * Delete files
  * Create files
  * Create directories
  * Ctrl-c / ctrl-v
  * When a file path is pasted to the path bar, open the file directly and go to its directory.
+ * A better host selection window.
+Get inspired by Finder's "Connect to Server" window.
+ * Simple builtin text editor, with a warning bar in the top saying to configure a proper one.
  * Change permissions
+ * Sudo checkbox or button
  * Fully use cmake on all platforms
  * Split source code into files
  * Ensure use of unique_ptr everywhere possible, instead of raw pointers
- * A better host selection window.
-Get inspired by Finder's "Connect to Server" window.
  * Better control the config path. ".config/sftpgui"
  * Better control the config path on windows.
 If a sftpgui.conf file exists in same dir, then use it.
  * Warn if thumbprint changed